OskarLasota/oskarlasota/README.md

 ### Hi there, I'm Oskar  👋

-I am always interested in contributing to new projects, you can reach out to me :)
+I am an Android Developer with 3 years of experience.
+Always interested in contributing to new projects and discussing ideas, feel free to reach out!

-Currently working on a Quiz app that is temporarily inside of a private repository until in good enough quality to showcase.
+Currently working on a Quiz app using some of the latest technologies to experiment and have fun.

 <p align = "left">